 Anna had always been into wine and didn’t take much persuading to trade her corporate life and Sydney apartment for a romantic life among the vines.
 Together they ran for the hills of South Gippsland where the climate was right to grow all the things they pined for.

-In 2014, having fallen for the region in general and the potential of its grapes in particular, we took the biggest plunge so far.
-We poured our joint worldly effects into a small parcel of land down the road.
-An unassuming address we thought might just have everything we needed to start creating our own little world.
-Good soil, eight thousand vines, a great big shed and lots of bedrooms to fill.
+In 2014, having fallen for the region in general and the potential of its grapes in particular, they poured their joint worldly effects into a small property they thought might just have everything they needed to start creating their own little world.
+Great soil, seven acres of vines, a big old shed and lots of bedrooms to fill.

 Three babies, eight thousand vines, a dozen sheep and a miniature schnauzer later, life on The Wine Farm is anything but romantic but very very real and Neil and Anna wouldn’t trade it for quids.